hackerkid/node-github-notification/readme.md

 #Github Notification for Node
-> A node.js module for getting the Github notifications of a user
+> A node.js module for getting the unread Github notifications of a user

 ## Install